kaisowaka/youtrack-mcp/README.md

 An MCP (Model Context Protocol) server that provides YouTrack REST API access to AI agents like GitHub Copilot, enabling real-time project management and issue tracking.

+## 🚨 IMPORTANT: Content Duplication Prevention

+**Before using this MCP server**, please read the [Content Duplication Guide](./CONTENT_DUPLICATION_GUIDE.md) to avoid common mistakes when creating issues and articles.
+The server includes automatic validation to warn about title/content duplication that causes display issues in YouTrack.

 ## Features

 - 🔍 **Query and Search Issues**: Use YouTrack's powerful query syntax to find issues